Electricity

 Money

-The official currency of Kosovo is the Euro, though the Serbian Dinar (RSD) is sometimes accepted in Serb-majority areas.
-Some hotels, shops and restaurants accept credit cards but most transactions are in cash; ATMs and international banks are becoming more common.
+The official currency of Kosovo is the Euro, though the Serbian Dinar (RSD) is used in Serb-majority areas, particularly in the north.
+While many hotels, shops, and restaurants in cities accept credit cards, cash remains the most common form of payment.
+ATMs are widely available in urban areas, and international banks have an increasing presence.

 Tipping